- Books, Literature, and Writing»

 “I’m afraid I’m a rather bold woman, Clyde, a trait my deceased husband detested, and I have a proposition to make.
-I am a thirty three year old widow, with a daughter of course, but my health is quite good.
-I would make a good wife to you, bear you children, and, after the way you have raised my daughter so unselfishly, I know you are a good man.
+I am a thirty-three-year-old widow, with a daughter of course, but my health is quite good.
+I would make a good wife to you, bear you children, and, after the way you have raised my daughter so unselfishly, I already know you are a good man.
 If you’ll have me, I will learn to love you.”

 Clyde Drago smiled.

 “I am a man with an evil reputation, Penny.
 It is said that I have killed six men, a rumor I have made no move to dispel because it kept folks at a distance.
 In truth, I have killed no one, but I did club two men with a pick handle who tried to rob the mercantile where I was employed in Saint Louis.